MaggieShao596/The_Calorie_Step_Connection/README.md

 ### Univariate Analysis

-We first examined the distribution of calories across all recipes (after removing outliers above 4,000 calories).
+We first examined the distribution of calories across all recipes.

+<iframe
+  src="assets/calories_hist_adjusted.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+Data is extremely right-skewed because there are some recipes with very large carlorie values aka outliers, such as 10,000 to 40,000 calories

+To fix this we remove unrealistic outliers that limited the calories from 0 to 4000.
 <iframe
   src="assets/calories_hist.html"
   width="800"